Mission 09 · Stage 1

 3

-About 30% of the time the candle adds an extra bright pulse, then loop() flickers again.
+Once in a while the candle adds an extra bright glow — like the flame jumping!
+Then loop() flickers again.

 if (random(0, 10) > 7) { ... longer glow ... }